Water & Sewer Division

 • A sudden drop in pressure to almost nothing

-• Water leaking from a fire hydrant
+• Water is leaking from a fire hydrant

-• Water collecting around a water meter
+• Water is collecting around a water meter

 Smart Water Meters

 All of the town’s water meters utilize smart meter technology.
 This technology uses wireless and fiber optics to send your meter readings to the town.
-These meters automate our meter reading-to-billing process by linking meters, distributions sites, and control devices into a single data network.
+These meters automate our meter reading-to-billing process by linking meters, distribution sites, and control devices into a single data network.
 The “Smart Meter” technology provides customers with a better understanding of their water bills and helps identify leaks in the residence.
 Customers have access to a portal for monitoring water consumption, comparing current usage to previous periods, and setting alerts.

 Hydrant Flushing